 What to Consider When Choosing the Best Home Stereo System

-Home stereos have a singular purpose: to play music.
+Home stereos have a purpose: to play music.
 Precisely how they play music is the critical point of differentiation between models.
-It’s important to pinpoint the functions you’re looking for in a home stereo system, namely digital technology and sound quality.
-Consider the following factors when choosing a home stereo system.
+It’s important to pinpoint the functions you’re looking for in a home stereo system, particularly when it comes to sound quality, and secondarily with regard to special features.
+Consider the following when choosing a home stereo system.

 Wired vs. Wireless